 Nidia Cobiella, literature, learning and Latin American culture (Argentina)

 Senior educator with over 40 years of teaching experience and a relentless passion for literature.
 An early adopter of ed-tech since 1967, Nidia oversees our education programs and the quality of our content.

 Her first hand experience as a high school and university teacher in the developing world makes sure our innovation processes remain highly relevant, accessible and in tune with local field conditions in small communities and rural areas throughout Latina America.

-Since 1998, Nidia has been the driving force behind the educar.org and bibliotecasvirtuales.com initiatives which engage each over 1 million teachers, readers and writers every month.
-She is also the curator of content for the CIVILA, Ciudades Virtuales Latinas project and its multiple venues throughout Latin America.
+Since 1998, Nidia became the driving force behind the educar.org and bibliotecasvirtuales.com initiatives which engage each over 1 million teachers, readers and writers every month.
+For over a decade, she also served as curator of content for the CIVILA, Ciudades Virtuales Latinas project and its multiple local community sites throughout Latin America.

-Robin Low, the old new world: trade and responsibility (Singapore)
+Robin Low: social commerce, trade and responsibility (Singapore)

 With degrees from both Harvard University and the National University of Singapore, Robin combines the best of Eastern culture and the Western world, commuting throughout the year between Boston, Malaysia and Singapore, making sure operations of carbon nano-fiber eco-fabric apparel sold by Greenyarn meets the highest standards and sales goals are met in each market.
 His diverse skills and interests make him a very popular speaker and advisor in both the academic and corporate circles of the USA, Europe and Asia in the fields of social media, manufacturing and marketing.

 As co-founder of Relief 2.0, he has raised awareness on the need of more efficient disaster response approaches with the traveling exhibit of his photos from Haiti, Japan and Nepal immediately after the earthquakes and later in the USA, Mexico, Dominican Republic, Haiti, Japan, Malaysia and Taiwan.